After a decade of ups and downs, Birchbox is sold. Here’s what we learned

 Birchbox’s new chapter

 FemTec was founded in 2020 by Kimon Angelides, a doctor who wanted to improve women’s healthcare with the help of technology like AI and genomics.
-It raised $38 million in funding from companies like Walgreens, Unilever, and Estée Lauder, at a valuation of $380 million.
+It raised $38 million in funding from companies like Walgreens and Unilever Ventures at a valuation of $380 million.
 FemTec launched publicly in October 2021, and expects to serve women across many dimensions.
 It will launch Awesome Woman, a telehealth platform to help women navigate complex healthcare issues, from pregnancy to menopause, and sell a direct-to-consumer supplement brand.

 FemTec will also offer beauty products and services.
 “The idea is to bring healthcare into the beauty sector and vice versa,” says Kim Capone, chief scientific officer, who came to the brand from Johnson & Johnson, where she worked on microbiome products.
 “We’re creating a digital home for women where they can find access to telemedicine, Rx, supplements, probiotics, and through Birchbox we will bring beauty into the fore.”
 In addition to Birchbox, FemTec has acquired Mira Beauty, a tech startup that uses AI to match consumers with beauty products, for $28 million.